Review of Nutro Pate Dog Food Cups

 Nutro Pate Dog Food receives the Advisor’s second-highest tier rating of 4.5.

-The Nutro Pate product line includes 4 wet dog foods.
+The Nutro Pate product line includes the 2 wet dog food cups listed below.

-Nutro Pate Grain Free Steamed Chicken and Turkey recipe was selected to represent the other products in the line for this review.
+Nutro Pate Tender Beef Recipe Grain Free was selected to represent both products in the line for detailed recipe and nutrient analysis.

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken, chicken broth, beef liver, turkey, dried egg product, potassium chloride, dried tomatoes, calcium carbonate, tricalcium phosphate, choline chloride, dried yams, guar gum, carrageenan, sodium acid pyrophosphate, tetrasodium pyrophosphate, magnesium sulfate, magnesium proteinate, salt, sodium hexametaphosphate, manganese sulfate, zinc sulfate, vitamin E supplement, d-calcium pantothenate, biotin, thiamine mononitrate, copper sulfate, riboflavin supplement, vitamin A supplement, potassium iodide, pyridoxine hydrochloride, vitamin B12 supplement, vitamin D3 supplement
+Ingredients: Beef, chicken broth, chicken, beef liver, dried egg product, potassium chloride, dried tomatoes, calcium carbonate, tricalcium phosphate, choline chloride, dried yams, guar gum, carrageenan, sodium acid pyrophosphate, tetrasodium pyrophosphate, magnesium sulfate, magnesium proteinate, salt, sodium hexametaphosphate, manganese sulfate, zinc sulfate, vitamin E supplement, d-calcium pantothenate, biotin, thiamine mononitrate, copper sulfate, riboflavin supplement, vitamin A supplement, potassium iodide, pyridoxine hydrochloride, vitamin B12 supplement, vitamin D3 supplement

 Fiber (estimated dry matter content) = 4.5%